-7.4.2 Share-based payment reserve (formerly Option reserve)
+7.4.2 Share-based payment reserve

 The share-based payment reserve records the value of options and performance rights issued the Company to its employees or consultants.

 SECTION B. RISK

 This section of the notes discusses the Group's exposure to various risks and shows how these could affect the Group's financial position and performance.